-- Don’t be afraid to say no. I know it’s sad when you’re bartering for a pair of sandals that’re better than any of the other vendors have (cause they have three pom pom’s instead of two), but if he wants you to pay $90 for them and won’t budge, just say no. There are plenty of other things you can spend that money on that will make you happy.
-We’re taught from childhood to be as accommodating as we can, so many of us don’t have great practice in saying no – especially us women, but there’s never a better time to practice strengthening your “no” skills then when you’re not making headway in a barter.
+- Don’t be afraid to say no. I know it’s sad when you’re bartering for a pair of sandals that are better than anything the other vendors have (cause they have three pom-pom’s instead of two), but if he wants you to pay $40 for them and won’t budge, just say no. There are plenty of other things you can spend that money on that will make you happy.
+We’re taught from childhood to be as accommodating as we can, so many of us don’t have great practice in saying no – especially us women- but there’s never a better time to practice strengthening your “no” skills then when you’re not making headway in a barter.

 Whenever I travel in groups, I’m usually the person everyone asks to do the bartering for them, but it’s really not magic, I just stick to these simple rules, love to say no, and have way too much fun with my poker face!
 Remember, if all else fails, stuff is just stuff, but memories last forever!